Saeed1362/ZYNQ-Linux/ZYNQ_HW.md

-# Creating a simple design in Vivado to configure the Linux device three based on it
+# Creating a simple design in Vivado to configure the Linux device tree based on it

 # Follow the below steps to create it